-Only assign when the Assign button is pressed requires a two fingers operation to prevent accidental changes to the patch.
-Hold down the screen Assign button and touch a crosspoint to patch when this option is enabled.
+Only patch when the Patch button is pressed requires a two fingers operation to prevent accidental changes to the patch.
+Hold down the screen Patch button (Shift key in Director) and touch a cross-point to patch when this option is enabled.
+Hold down and draw a line on the matrix to quickly patch sources to destinations 1:1.